Carl W. Stalling: Life and career

 Stalling left Disney after two years, at the same time as animator Ub Iwerks.
 He had reportedly completed the scoring of about 20 animated films for Disney.
-Finding few outlets in New York, Stalling rejoined Iwerks at the Iwerks Studio in California, while freelancing for Disney and others.
+Finding few outlets in New York, Stalling rejoined Iwerks at Animated Pictures Corp. in California, while freelancing for Disney and others.
+Stalling used the pseudonym Arch B. Fritz while moonlighting for independent studios like Boyd La Vero's studio.
 Stalling served as the music director of Iwerks' studio until the studio shut down in 1936.
-In 1936, when Leon Schlesinger—under contract to produce animated shorts for Warner Bros.—hired Iwerks, Stalling went with him to become a full-time cartoon music composer.
+In 1936, when Leon Schlesinger—under contract to produce animated shorts for Warner Bros.
+Pictures—hired Iwerks, Stalling went with him to become a full-time cartoon music composer.
 According to Sigall, Stalling was hired by the Leon Schlesinger studio in July, 1936.
 She recalled the month because she was hired by the studio as an apprentice painter that same month.
 Stalling already had a reputation as a very talented musician and composer.
 He had gained this reputation and considerable experience as the music director at the studios of both Walt Disney and Ub Iwerks.
 Schlesinger was aware of these facts when offering to hire him.
 Stalling had been recommended to Schlesinger by storyman Ben Hardaway.
 Hardaway had met Stalling while they both worked at the Iwerks studio and, when Schlesinger started searching for a new music director for his studio, Hardaway suggested hiring his old colleague who was available.
 According to Sigall, the hiring of Stalling turned out to be a smart move for Schlesinger.
 The new music director (Stalling) became an integral member of the team producing two very successful animated series.

 The two animated series which Schlesinger produced for Warner Bros. were the Looney Tunes and Merrie Melodies, both introduced in the early 1930s.
 Prior to 1936, most of the animated films of these two series included film scores by either Frank Marsales, Bernard B. Brown, or Norman Spencer.
 From 1936 onwards, Stalling was the film score composer for almost every theatrical animated short released by Warner Bros.
 Cartoons until his retirement.
 Stalling served as the music director for this studio for 22 years and is credited for the film score of over 600 animated films.

 Like his predecessors as music director for the studio, Stalling had full access to the expansive Warner Bros. catalog and musicians.
 He could also use the fifty-piece orchestra of the company, headed at the time by Leo F. Forbstein.
 The executives at Warner Bros. in fact insisted that Stalling should use as much music and songs from their feature films as possible.
 Their dual goal was to help promote the animated shorts by associating them with already popular music, and to help promote the songs themselves by giving them additional publicity.
 They hoped that such cross promotion would increase the sales of the songs.